kartik-v/yii2-grid/README.md

 - `showPageSummary`: _boolean_ whether to display the page summary row for the grid view.
 Defaults to `false`.
 - `pageSummaryRowOptions`:  _array_, HTML attributes for the page summary row.
 Defaults to `['class' => 'kv-page-summary warning']`.

+### Export Grid Data (New)
+This is a new feature added to the GridView widget.
+It allows you to export the displayed grid content as HTML, CSV, or EXCEL.

 ## Data Column (Enhanced)
 ### \kartik\grid\DataColumn
 The default Yii data column has been enhanced with various additional parameters.
 Refer [documentation](http://demos.krajee.com/grid#data-column) for details.